Cleveland Clinic will be IBM’s first private sector customer to install a quantum computer on premise

 Annunziata said part of the work will be to learn just where quantum computing sits in that computing system.
 Quantum is not robust enough to replace all computing functions.
 And even in many best-case scenarios, researchers believe quantum computing will be best suited for particular functions.

 Health care has long been touted as a strong potential use case.
-Quantum proponents are betting that such computers will be able to develop more sophisticated models of the human body, allowing for the development of better hypotheses for designing experiments, as well as better models that speed the testing of new drugs.
+Quantum proponents are betting that such computers will be able to develop more sophisticated models of the human body, allowing for the development of better hypotheses for designing experiments, as well as models that speed the testing of new drugs.

 The key is learning which tasks in the Cleveland system can be offloaded to the quantum computer — with the results then fed back into the classic computing architecture, Annunziata said.